natsal33/hey-you-chat-app/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact us at example@email.com.
-We'd love to hear from you!
+If you have any questions or suggestions, feel free to contact me at natmsal33@gmail.com.
+I'd love to hear from you!